-Few efficient distribution-free testers are known (see, e.g., [153, 88]); in general, it seems that distribution-free testing is quite hard (see, e.g., [113]).
+Few efficient distribution-free testers are known (see, e.g., [167, 97]); in general, it seems that distribution-free testing is quite hard (see, e.g., [126]).
 We wonder whether this gloomy picture may change if one restricts the class of distributions.
-For example, one may consider only distributions that have a minimal amount of min-entropy, where a distribution over [n] is said to have min-entropy (at least) t if no element occurs with probability greater than $2^{-t}$ (e.g., min-entropy $0.1 \log_2 n$ ).
+For example, one may consider only distributions that have a minimal amount of min-entropy, where a distribution over [n] is said to have min-entropy (at least) t if no element occurs with probability greater than 2^{-t} (e.g., the uniform distribution over [n] has min-entropy $\log_2 n$).
 Indeed, a model of lower-bounded randomness (i.e., a lower bound on the min-entropy) seems reasonable here like in other cases in which one seeks a probabilistic model of a natural reality.